BogdanDevBst/pdf-signer/README.md

 1. **Upload Phase**: Users can upload PDF files either by clicking the upload area or using drag-and-drop functionality.
 The application validates that the file is a PDF and under 10MB.

 2. **Processing Phase**: The uploaded PDF is sent to a mock signing server (simulated locally using pdf-lib).
-The server adds a digital signature stamp to the first page with the current date and a unique signature ID.
+The server adds a digital signature stamp to the last page with the current date and a unique signature ID.

 3. **Viewing Phase**: The signed PDF is displayed using react-pdf, which renders the PDF in the browser.
 Users can navigate between pages and download the signed document.